History of West Who

 West Who currency from 1973

-Republic of West Who - Happy times for everyone
+Republic of West Who - A happy place for everyone

 Check out the West Who Flag video on YouTube West Who National Anthem